 For a detailed description of the methodology and the first results of the project see: Kálmán Pócza (ed.)
 (2019): Constitutional Politics and the Judiciary: Decision-making in Central and Eastern Europe (London/New York: Routledge).

-JUDICON-EU is funded by the National University of Public Service for the time period 2020-2022.
+JUDICON-EU is a joint project of the National University of Public Service and the Centre for Social Sciences (HAS Centre of Excellence).
+It is funded by the National University of Public Service for the time period 2020-2022.